danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 }
 ```

-Here is a list of relational operators and logical symbols that can be used in a conditional statement.
+Here is a list of relational operators and logical symbols that can be used in conditional statements.

 ```
 /*